vuepress/ecosystem/docs/plugins/prismjs.md

   Enable the extra wrapper of the `<pre>` tag or not.

-  The wrapper is required by the `highlightLines` and `lineNumbers`.
-That means, if you disable `preWrapper`, the line highlighting and line numbers will also be disabled.
+  The wrapper is required by the `lineNumbers`.
+That means, if you disable `preWrapper`, the line line numbers will also be disabled.

 ::: tip
 You can disable it if you want to implement them in client side.
 For example,